 One of the reasons that multinational manufacturers are successful is because they have developed a culture of continuous improvement.
 As well as benefiting the productivity of your operation, it can also represent a cultural shift that enables you and your workforce to operate in a blame-free culture that constantly strives to improve.

 The opportunity for your business

 When you really start to think about waste in your business, it’s crucial to be honest and record everything, even those things that you don’t think can be changed.
 TIM WOODS is one of the key principles of Lean Management and if you’re going to be successful implementing change, it’s essential to understand the flaws in your business which, understandably, can be extremely challenging for an owner and manager to do.

 This is why the Business Growth Hub has a team of fully-funded manufacturing specialists who can come into your business and work with you to identify these issues.
 If you would like to arrange a time for me to work through this exercise with you, please get in touch – sometimes all that’s needed is a fresh pair of eyes.

-To speak to Paul or to arrange an appointment to identify time wasted in your business contact the manufacturing team.
+To speak to Andy or to arrange an appointment to identify time wasted in your business contact the manufacturing team.

 Andy is a highly skilled process improvement specialist with over 20 years’ experience as an Advisor for the manufacturing and engineering sector.

 Previously of the Manufacturing Advisory Service (MAS) Andy is a Lean Six Sigma practitioner who has helped increase productivity in hundreds of businesses.
 He is also highly knowledgeable on new product and process design, supporting businesses to embed cultural change or launch products to new markets.

 Andy is also skilled at integrating digital technologies within operations and supporting businesses to capture and analyse data to influence decision making.